Win, Lose or Draw: Development and broadcast history

-As previously mentioned, Burt Reynolds would have a weekly charades party in his living room and various celebrities would participate from week to week.
+Burt Reynolds would have a weekly charades party in his living room and various celebrities would participate from week to week.
 As he recalled in 1987, one of the frequent participants was Fred Astaire.
 Reynolds said that Astaire was incredibly shy and would rather draw pictures than act out words, and so he brought out a chalkboard one night for him to use and the game that would eventually become Win, Lose or Draw was born.

 Eventually, Reynolds was convinced to try to make a television series out of the weekly game night after Merv Griffin had told him of the success he had garnered with the launch of Jeopardy! in syndication in 1984.
 In November 1986, a pilot episode was staged at CBS Television City with Bert Convy hosting.
 Reynolds and his then-wife Loni Anderson played the game along with Tony Danza and Betty White, with Rod Roddy announcing.
 The set was modeled after Burt Reynolds' living room.
 The pilot, produced by Reynolds and Convy, garnered interest from both NBC and local station ownership groups, so much so that Reynolds and Convy, through their company Burt & Bert Productions and a partnership with Richard S. Kline of Kline and Friends Productions, decided to produce one edition for NBC's daytime schedule and another for syndication.

 On September 7, 1987, both editions of Win, Lose or Draw launched.
 Vicki Lawrence hosted the edition produced for NBC, while the syndicated edition was hosted by Bert Convy.
 Bob Hilton served as the announcer for the daytime edition; Gene Wood was the initial announcer for the syndicated series but was eventually replaced by Hilton as the series progressed.

 The daytime Win, Lose or Draw inherited the spot previously occupied by Wordplay on NBC's morning schedule and was scheduled at 11:30 a.m., which displaced the show that had been airing there, Scrabble; that show moved to the 12:30 p.m. timeslot that Wordplay had been occupying.
 Paired in the hour with the daytime version of Wheel of Fortune, both shows faced off against CBS' The Price Is Right, with Win, Lose or Draw competing with the second half of the long running hit.
 The show lasted just under two years on NBC, airing its finale on September 1, 1989.